jump-dev/MathOptInterface.jl/docs/src/submodules/Nonlinear/overview.md

 it has a different set of design goals.

  * **Goal: handle scale and sparsity**
-   The types of functions that MOI computes derivatives of have two key
-   characteristics: they can be very large scale (10^5 or more functions across 10^5 or more variables) and they are very sparse.
-For large problems, it is common for the hessian to have `O(n)` non-zero elements instead of `O(n^2)` if it was dense.
+   The types of nonlinear optimization problems that MOI represents can be large scale (10^5 or more functions across 10^5 or more variables) with very sparse derivatives.
+The ability to compute a sparse Hessian matrix is essential.
 To the best of our knowledge, `ReverseAD` is the only reverse-mode AD system in Julia that handles sparsity by default.
  * **Goal: limit the scope to improve robustness** Most other AD packages accept arbitrary Julia functions as input and then trace an expression graph using operator overloading.
 This means they must